-This report has been prepared for the Tatura Structure Plan Aboriginal Cultural Heritage Impact Assessment, Greater Shepparton City Council, herein referred to as the Study Area.
+This report has been prepared for the Tatura Structure Plan Aboriginal Cultural Heritage Impact Assessment, City of Greater Shepparton, herein referred to as the Study Area.
 The Study Area is located in MGA Zone 55.
 The Study Area is 767.7ha in size and is situated within Tatura, which lies approximately 180km north of the Melbourne CBD (see Maps 2-3).
 A Glossary of Terms is shown in Appendix 3.